ran0707/ran0707/README.md

 ### Hi there, I'm Ranjithkumar! 👋

-I am currently working in R&D at Karpagam Academy of Higher Education, Coimbatore.
 My expertise spans Deep Learning, Computer Vision, and AI-driven automation, with active research in Machine Learning, TensorFlow, PyTorch, and Vision Transformers.
 I am also involved in funded projects related to AI-driven pest detection using drones in tea plantations.

 ---